mosufy/php-mvc/README.md

 - Utilizes Composer to install dependancies
 - Utilizes Twig with cache as a PHP template for views
 - Utilizes Memcached (optional)
-- Utilizes PHP PDO for prepared statement
+- Utilizes PHP PDO as prepared statement

 Built for LEMP Stack
 --------------------